 Grandma and Grandpa didn’t need a fancy clothes dryer.
 They often strung their freshly washed clothes on a clothesline in the backyard, saving money and getting the added benefit of a sunshine-fresh scent.

 If your area’s weather makes a clothesline impossible for part of the year, a simple indoor rack also will save you money, even if you don’t completely give up your dryer.

-Pair the shower timer (No. 10) above with a low-flow showerhead, and splash your way to even more savings.
-A low-flow showerhead can deliver about half of the water of your old showerhead and you won’t notice the difference.
+Pair the shower timer (No. 10) above with a low-flow shower head, and splash your way to even more savings.
+A low-flow shower head can deliver about half the water of your old shower head, and you won’t notice the difference.

 28. Amazon Prime

 Amazon Prime gives members free two-day shipping on most items purchased at Amazon.
-But you also get plenty of additional perks for their $119 yearly fee.
+But you also get plenty of additional perks for the $119 yearly fee.

 29. Ceiling fan